scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 * 2022-12-7/9/10, Session 9: more about DAGs (section 6.4), chapter 7
 * 2022-12-24, Session 10: information theory & information criteria - reporting on personal reading

-### Calendar events
-Please refer to the [Joining](./#joining) section to join our calendar events.

-## Chat

-The community uses Zulip, an open-source chat platform.
-In some other groups we've been running, we've found it useful for chat, in-depth discussion threads, and knowledge management.

-Our Zulip organization is [jointprob.zulipchat.com](https://jointprob.zulipchat.com/).

-You may wish to learn a little bit about the concepts of [Zulip streams and topics](https://zulipchat.com/help/about-streams-and-topics).
-Note that all streams and topics (and even single messages) have URLs, that you can open at separate tabs in your browser.

-It would be wonderful to present yourself at the [personal intros](https://jointprob.zulipchat.com/#narrow/stream/331546-personal-intros) stream, preferably as a new topic thread.

 ## Past Agenda
 In the past, we have been meeting biweekly (in groups) to discuss our joint reading and projects.